jpegleg/enchantress/README.md

 In addition to AES-256 CTR, there is also an integrity checking mechanism with SHA3.

 With the integrity check added, the behavior is much more like AES-GCM, except that instead of GMAC, we have SHA3 hash comparisons.
-This implementation is more simple than GMAC (GCM), yet provides a more flexible and easy to understand integrity and authentication system.
+This implementation is more simple than GMAC (GCM), is faster and lighter weight, while providing a more flexible and easy to understand integrity and authentication system.
+The combination of SHA3 and AES-CTR makes enchantress a unique "detached" and "loose" AEAD.

 Encryptions are are recorded in an `enchantress.toml` which is needed for decryption.